Natador/test-blog/content/posts/longest-cold-snap.md

 For each freezing row, the `not freezing` column does not update the running sum (since `not freezing?` = 0 for that row).
 Thus, the running total stays the same for all rows in that sub-sequence of consecutive freezing rows.
 However, at the next non-freezing row, the running total updates because `not freezing?` = 1!
 So future sub-sequence indices will be greater than prior ones by at least 1.
 We have concisely generated a unique identifier for each sub-sequence of rows that are freezing.

-In the final step, we keep only `freezing?` rows, group by the unique identifier we calculated, and compute any metrics we would like (length of sequence in time, min/max/median temperature values, etc.).
+In the final step, we keep only `freezing?` rows, group by the unique identifier we calculated, and compute any metrics we would like (length of sequence in time, min/max/median temperature values).
 And just like that, we have found *all* sequences of consecutive freezing days; now we just have to take the maximum length.

 That sounds great, but how do we do this in SQL?
 The answer is with [window functions](https://blog.jooq.org/probably-the-coolest-sql-feature-window-functions/).
 Window functions essentially allow us to partition our data into ordered subsets of rows called "windows" and perform computations row-by-row on the contents of both that row *and* the window it lives in.
 Mathematically stated, we define a window \\(W\\) with ordered contents based on some partitioning criteria and a row \\(r_i\\) in \\(W\\), giving us a function roughly of the form: